 You're about to export an image and your editor asks: JPEG or PNG?
-It feels like a small decision, but pick wrong and you end up with a logo that has a grey halo where transparency should be, or a photo gallery that takes ten seconds to load on mobile.
+It feels like a small decision, but pick wrong and you end up with a logo that has a grey box where transparency should be, or a photo gallery that takes ten seconds to load on mobile.
 Most people pick based on habit — "PNG is higher quality" or "JPEG is for the web" — without knowing why either statement is only sometimes true.

 JPEG uses lossy compression and is best for photographs — it produces much smaller files by discarding detail the eye barely notices.
 PNG uses lossless compression and supports transparency, making it the right choice for logos, screenshots, UI graphics, and illustrations.
 Use JPEG when file size matters most; use PNG when pixel accuracy or a transparent background matters most.